- The 10 Best AI Sales Software Tools - May 13, 2023

 - Predicting content success by determining ease of ranking for specific keywords and how to change your content to best rank for it (many do this by giving “content scores” as you post)

 So which content optimization tool is going to help you become a topical authority in your space and rank on Google?
 I’ll cover that now!

 The best content optimization tools for SEO

 GrowthBar is a content optimization tool for results-driven entrepreneurs and marketers.
 GrowthBar helps users uncover opportunities with keyword research, then plan, write and optimize content.

-GrowthBar is built on years of market research and OpenAI’s GPT-3 to give users the most accurate, actionable content optimization steps.
+GrowthBar is built on years of market research and OpenAI to give users the most accurate, actionable content optimization process.
 It scrapes hundreds of results in the Google search engine results page (SERP) and tells you everything you need to know to rank for a given keyword.